WROtecnomelens/WRO-CEDES2026/README.md

 To achieve this, the robot completes several key tasks.
 It follows the path or lane using visual detection, identifies and avoids obstacles, measures distances to objects around it, and performs controlled turns and adjustments to stay on track.
 The robot must continuously process information and adapt its behavior, ensuring smooth navigation even when conditions change.

 A key feature of our design is the use of a HuskyLens camera, which enables the robot to recognize objects, lines, or markers using artificial vision.
 This allows more precise navigation compared to simple sensors.
-In addition, we use three ultrasonic sensors placed strategically (for example, front, left, and right) to measure distances and detect nearby obstacles.
+In addition, we use three ultrasonic sensors placed strategically  to measure distances and detect nearby obstacles.
 By combining the HuskyLens with ultrasonic sensing, the robot achieves better awareness of its surroundings through sensor fusion.
 This improves both accuracy and safety, as the robot can rely on vision for guidance and distance sensors for collision avoidance.

-Breadboard → to connect all the wires
+Breadboard → Used to connect and organize all the wires without soldering, allowing easy testing and modifications of the circuit.

-Arduino Uno
+Arduino Uno → The main microcontroller board that processes all the inputs and outputs, controlling the entire system.

-HuskyLens → used to recognize the environment and make decisions using artificial intelligence
+HuskyLens → An artificial intelligence vision sensor used to recognize objects, lines, colors, or faces in the environment and make decisions based on what it detects.

-4 wheels
+4 wheels → Provide movement and stability to the vehicle, allowing it to travel smoothly across surfaces.

-3 ultrasonic sensors → used to detect obstacles and measure distances
+3 ultrasonic sensors → Used to detect obstacles and measure the distance between the vehicle and surrounding objects to avoid collisions.

-2 DC motors → responsible for the vehicle’s traction
+2 DC motors → Responsible for the traction and movement of the vehicle by rotating the wheels.

-DC motor driver →transforms the electrical signal into instruccions on the motor
+DC motor driver → Acts as an interface between the Arduino and the DC motors, converting electrical signals into instructions that control motor speed and direction.

-2 9V batteries
+2 9V batteries → Provide the necessary power supply for the electronic components and motors.One is connected directly to the arduino and the other to the motor driver

-2 servo motors → one used to control the direction of the vehicle and the other on the support of the huskylens
+2 servo motors → One is used to control the steering direction of the vehicle, while the other supports and adjusts the position of the HuskyLens for better vision and tracking.

 Structure and materials